 A parent's/guardian's letter to excuse a student for a driving test must be presented to the attendance secretary.
 NO STUDENT may drive a person to be tested.
 This responsibility must be assumed by the parent/guardian and student or family involved.
 Students who are dismissed to take a driving exam should return to school as soon as the exam is completed.

 VIOLATION OF DISTRICT DRIVING RULES

-First Offense -suspension of driving privileges for 30 school days.
+First offense may result in suspension of driving privileges for up to 30 school days.